cwsanchez/Set-DNSUpdate.ps1/README.md

 # Set-DNSUpdateCredential.ps1
-Powershell script to set MS DHCP Server's DNS Credentials.
-It will create a new user, make it a member of DNSUpdateProxy, and set it as the DHCP server's DNS credentials.
+Powershell script to set MS DHCP Server's DNS Credential.
+It will create a new user, make it a member of DNSUpdateProxy, and set it as the DHCP server's DNS credential.
 This must be run on a server with AD installed.
 If the DHCP server is on another IP, you can specify with "-DHCPServer".

 Syntax: